What is the Periodic Table?

 A rare, soft, ductile grey-white element that is found combined in minerals and used to produce alloys is Vanadium.
-Due to its protective film of oxide on the surface it resists corrosion.
+Due to its protective film of oxide on the surface, it resists corrosion.
 It’s now used in nuclear power plants and several purification processes like in the production of sulphuric acid.

 Element 24: Chromium

-Chromium is a brittle, lustrous, hard metal which has a silver-gray colour and is highly polished.
+Chromium is a brittle, lustrous, hard metal which has a silver-gray color and is highly polished.
 It burns when heated, and the compound that it forms is a green chromic oxide.
 Chromium has a high melting point of 1,907 °C. It has an application as chromium picolinate which is a nutritional supplement to treat type 2 diabetes and promote weight loss.

 Element 25: Manganese

 Manganese, a chemical element that has a symbol Mn and atomic number 25.
 This element is not found as a free element in nature but available in combination with iron and other minerals.
 It is a metal that has important metal alloy uses and particularly in stainless steel.
 An oxide of Manganese is used as a catalyst, a rubber additive and to decolorize glass that is colored green by iron impurities.

 Iron with its symbol Fe is a metal, an element of group VIII, first transition series of the periodic table.
 It is a lustrous, ductile, malleable, silver-gray in color.
 Iron is the tenth most abundant element in the universe.
 Iron is found in a major amount at the core of the Earth in a molten form.
 Iron is also an essential element for blood production is why we are entailed to have iron-rich foods.

 The element Cobalt (Co) belongs to the group VIII of the periodic table.
 It is similar to iron and nickel in its physical properties.
 Cobalt is found in plants and animals, air, water, soil, rocks.
 Cobalt is found in the earth in the combined form.